Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

-The naive approach of having one prover who plays all the roles fails heavily, as the prover would see all questions and trivially bypass the no-communication constraint.
-Cryptography provides an alternative solution.
-Kalai et al.~\cite{kalai2023quantum} introduced a procedure (the KLVY compiler) to transform any $k$-player nonlocal game into a sequential, multi-round protocol between a verifier and a single prover, using quantum homomorphic encryption (QHE)~\cite{mahadev2020classical,brakerski2018quantum}; see \cref{fig:NonlocalCompiledBellGame}(c).
+The naive approach of having one prover who plays all the roles fails, as the prover would see all questions and trivially bypass the no-communication constraint.
+Cryptography provides an alternative solution, where the no-communication condition is replaced by computational assumptions on the single prover~\cite{kalai2023quantum,huang2025compilingmathsfmipsuccinctclassical,merkulov2025computationalbellinequalities}.
+The focus of our work is the KLVY compiler~\cite{kalai2023quantum}, which introduces a procedure to transform any $k$-player nonlocal game into a sequential, multi-round protocol between a verifier and a single prover, using quantum homomorphic encryption (QHE)~\cite{mahadev2020classical,brakerski2018quantum}; see \cref{fig:NonlocalCompiledBellGame}(c).
 Intuitively, the QHE allows the prover to compute on encrypted questions, preventing them from learning the questions for early players while generating a valid answer for a later player, up to negligible probability under standard cryptographic assumptions.
 The KLVY compiler~\cite{kalai2023quantum} is known to be (i) \emph{classically sound} (a classical prover cannot perform better than in the original game) and (ii) \emph{quantum complete} (an honest quantum prover can achieve the optimal quantum score).
 The central, unresolved security question is that of \emph{quantum soundness}: can a dishonest quantum prover exploit the compiled protocol to exceed the score achievable in the original, spatially-separated game?

-Progress on this question has been incremental.
+Progress on this question has been built up through a series of works of increasing generality.
 Initial results established soundness for specific bipartite (two-player) games~\cite{natarajan2023bounding, cui2024computational,baroni2024quantum,mehta2024self}.
-Subsequently, Kulpe et al.~\cite{kulpe2024bound} proved asymptotic soundness for all bipartite games, showing that the compiled game's score approaches the true quantum score in the limit of $\lambda \to \infty$ for the cryptographic security parameter.
-While theoretically significant, this guarantee is insufficient for practical cryptography, which requires \emph{quantitative} bounds for a finite, fixed security parameter $\lambda$.
-Furthermore, these bipartite frameworks did not extend to the multipartite setting, which provides a much richer structure of quantum advantages, leaving a crucial gap in our understanding.
+Subsequently,~\cite{kulpe2024bound} proved asymptotic soundness for all bipartite games, showing that the compiled game's score approaches the true quantum score in the limit of $\lambda \to \infty$ for the cryptographic security parameter.
+While theoretically significant, this guaranty is insufficient for practical cryptography, which requires \emph{quantitative} bounds for a finite, fixed security parameter $\lambda$.